SandChow/iOS/README.md

 The following **additional** features are implemented:

 - [x] Current amounts reset when default tip percentage is modified.
+- [x] Keyboard disappears and appears with a tap.

 ## Video Walkthrough